lblod/subsidy-management-service/README.md

     ports:
       - 8888:80
     volumes:
-      - /home/username/subsidy-management-service/:/app/ # Update this to the absolute path of the subsidy-management-service folder
+      - /home/username/subsidy-applications-retrieval-service/:/app/ # Update this to the absolute path of the subsidy-applications-retrieval-service folder
       - ./config/subsidy-application-management:/config # Links to subsidy forms
 ```